BramVan-Oosterhout/katacoda-scenarios/foswiki/macros/step1.md

 Collectively these constructs are referred to as macros, but there are some semantic constructs that distinguish them as variables, preferences or macros.

-Create a topic like: TestMacros in the sandbox and experiment along with the text.
+Create a topic like: TestMacros in the Sandbox and experiment along with the text.

 ## Variables
 Variables are defined by placing the following text in a topic: